wesmaldonado/Word-Searcher-Interview-Question/readme.markdown

 # Word Searcher #

-Your goal is to take this ready to run but useless UI word searcher and turn it into something that is visually impressive.
+Your goal is to take this ready to run but useless UI word searcher and turn it into something that is visually impressive with your mad skills.

 ## Install ##